TheDolentCity/realms/src/content/docs/rules/regent-checks.md

 ### Romance
 This represents your charisma and general attraction.
 High romance is useful for finding a partner and can influence the weak-minded.

+### Toughness
+This represents your health and physical durability.
+High toughness is useful for surviving battles and dangerous events like earthquakes or assassinations.

 ### Warfare
 This represents your skill at war.
 High warfare has no use outside of battle, sieges, and pillaging.